Scott123454/CV/README.md

 *	Portfolio management and board level experience with Select Living options and Cascade Care.
 *	UK and Asia based management and sales experience at the Uniserve Group, Watermark Asia and Ascent Training.
 *	Strategy development and execution as demonstrated with the successful launch and growth of Ascent Training Ltd
-*	Makers Academy 3 month intensive coding course focused on Ruby, Ruby on Rails, JS, HTML and CSS
+*	Makers Academy three month intensive coding course focused on Ruby, Ruby on Rails, JS, HTML and CSS

 ______________________________________________________________________________________________________________________